Hanumatodi: Structure and Lakshana

 This scale uses the notes shuddha rishabham, sadharana gandharam, shuddha madhyamam, shuddha dhaivatham and kaisiki nishadham.
 It is a sampoorna rāgam - rāgam having all 7 swarams.
 It is the shuddha madhyamam equivalent of Bhavapriya, which is the 44th melakarta scale.
 A peculiarity of this raga is that it is sung in all lower notes.
 It is also classified as a "rakti" raga (a raga of high melodic content).

 Janya rāgams

-Hanumatodi has a quite a few janya rāgams (derived scales) associated with it, of which Asaveri, Janatodi, Dhanyasi, Punnagavarali and Shuddha Seemanthini are popular.
+Hanumatodi has many janya rāgams (derived scales) associated with it, of which Asaveri, Janatodi, Dhanyasi, Punnagavarali and Shuddha Seemanthini are popular.
 See List of janya rāgams for all of Todi's janyas.

 Popular compositions

 Most composers have composed songs in Todi.
 Thyagaraja alone has composed about 32 compositions in this raga with each composition starting at every single note of the three octaves.
 Thāye Yashoda, composed by Oottukkadu Venkata Kavi, is a very well known composition, in the Tamil language.
 This popular kriti is sung frequently in concerts.
 A popular varnam in the Todi rāgam is Erā Nāpai by Patnam Subramania Iyer, one of the famous composers of Carnatic music.